 We all must adhere to the following for a safe return to curling.

 Vaccine passport is required to participate and enter the club.

 STAY HOME IF YOU ARE NOT FEELING WELL

 If you are not feeling well in any way, STAY HOME.
 This is not a request; it is a requirement.
 Do not risk getting other members of the GCC sick because you wanted to curl or didn’t want to let your team down.
 It is imperative that everyone make all efforts to prevent coronavirus from entering our building.

 If someone on the ice is clearly not feeling well, we request that members of that person’s team ask the sick person to go home.

 Please plan to register online and use an electronic form of payment to avoid having contact with volunteers when it is not necessary.
-If online registration is not an option for you please call to register and we will confirm your registration with a credit card or when your cheque for payment is received.
+If online registration is not an option for you please call to register and we will confirm your registration with a cheque or debit payment.

-A $20 fee will be added each session to help offset the extra cleaning and cleaning supplies required.
+A $40 fee will be added to help offset the extra cleaning and cleaning supplies required.